|

 General Dietary Restraints and Taboos

 The food and beverage we consume daily - whether it is of hot or cold properties - should be chosen according to a person's constitution and condition.
 Inappropriate intake will lead to extreme energy excess inside the body and disturb the yin yang balance.
+A well-planned diet promotes the body to function optimally, and ensures a full recovery from diseases.
 The Chinese have a long history in dietary practice and have accumulated much experience in taboos.
 Some of the common contraindications are summarized below.

 General food and food incompatibilities